Jonathan-good/DDoS-detector/README.md

 # DDoS Detector
+**note**: This project is still under development.

 ## Overview

 This user-friendly tkinter application allows users to upload pcap (packet capture) files and analyze them using an AI-based DDoS (Distributed Denial of Service) detector.
 By leveraging machine learning and network analysis techniques, this tool helps identify potential DDoS attacks.

+The jupyter notebook `DDoS_Detector.ipynb` contains the code for the machine learning model and some visualizations analyzing the dataset.
+The `app.py` file contains the code for the tkinter application.
+The `create_test_case.py` file contains the code for creating custom packets.

 ## Features